-STOCKHOLDER PROPOSALS FOR THE 2024 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2025 ANNUAL MEETING

-The Company's 2024 Annual Meeting of Stockholders is scheduled to be held on Saturday, May 18, 2024.
+The Company's 2025 Annual Meeting of Stockholders is scheduled to be held on Saturday, May 17, 2025.

-If a stockholder intends to submit a proposal to be included in the Company's proxy statement and form of proxy relating to the Company's 2024 Annual Meeting of Stockholders in accordance with SEC Rule 14a-8, the proposal must be received by the Company at its principal executive offices not later than December 9, 2023.
-Such proposal must meet the requirements set forth in the rules and regulations of the SEC in order to be eligible for inclusion in the proxy statement and related form of proxy for the 2024 Annual Meeting of Stockholders.
+If a stockholder intends to submit a proposal to be included in the Company's proxy statement and form of proxy relating to the Company's 2025 Annual Meeting of Stockholders in accordance with SEC Rule 14a-8, the proposal must be received by the Company at its principal executive offices not later than December 6, 2024.
+Such proposal must meet the requirements set forth in the rules and regulations of the SEC in order to be eligible for inclusion in the proxy statement and related form of proxy for the 2025 Annual Meeting of Stockholders.

-Under the Company's by-laws, if a stockholder intends to submit a proposal at the 2024 Annual Meeting of Stockholders, and such proposal is not intended to be included in the Company's proxy statement and form of proxy relating to such meeting pursuant to SEC Rule 14a-8, the stockholder's notice of such proposal (including certain information specified in the by-laws) must be delivered to the Company's Corporate Secretary at the principal executive offices of the Company no earlier than the close of business on January 21, 2024 and no later than the close of business on February 20, 2024.
-If a stockholder fails to submit the proposal within such time period, the proposal will be untimely and will not be considered at the 2024 Annual Meeting of Stockholders.
+Under the Company's by-laws, if a stockholder intends to submit a proposal at the 2025 Annual Meeting of Stockholders, and such proposal is not intended to be included in the Company's proxy statement and form of proxy relating to such meeting pursuant to SEC Rule 14a-8, the stockholder's notice of such proposal (including certain information specified in the by-laws) must be delivered to the Company's Corporate Secretary at the principal executive offices of the Company no earlier than the close of business on January 18, 2025 and no later than the close of business on February 17, 2025.
+If a stockholder fails to submit the proposal within such time period, the proposal will be untimely and will not be considered at the 2025 Annual Meeting of Stockholders.

-Under the Company's by-laws and assuming the 2024 Annual Meeting of Stockholders is held as scheduled on May 18, 2024, if a stockholder intends to nominate an individual for election to the Board at the 2024 Annual Meeting of Stockholders, the stockholder's notice of such nomination must be received by the Company's Corporate Secretary at the principal executive offices of the Company no earlier than February 18, 2024 and no later than March 19, 2024.
+Under the Company's by-laws and assuming the 2025 Annual Meeting of Stockholders is held as scheduled on May 17, 2025, if a stockholder intends to nominate an individual for election to the Board at the 2025 Annual Meeting of Stockholders, the stockholder's notice of such nomination (including certain information specified in the by-laws) must be received by the Company's Corporate Secretary at the principal executive offices of the Company no earlier than February 16, 2025 and no later than March 18, 2025.

-In addition to satisfying the foregoing requirements under the Company's by-laws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by SEC Rule 14a-19 no later than March 21, 2024.
+In addition to satisfying the foregoing requirements under the Company's by-laws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by SEC Rule 14a-19 no later than March 19, 2025.